NobbyBop/cs392-bun/README.md

-# CS 392 Agentuity Project
+# CS 392: Systems Programming Helper Agents
 This example project provides a set of agents that can help students with logistical, conceptual, and practical questions about the Systems Programming course at SIT.

 ## Flow